efrisch/pyrsia/docs/rfc/0001-technology-pillars.md

 - _Explaining the feature largely in terms of examples._

-The "value" of this package network will be the verified input.
+The "value" of this package network will be the verified inputs.
 Each package will be created for a specific source and verified before being recorded and distributed over the network for other to leverage.
-The network participants will work collectively to ensure high-availability and speed.
+The network participants will work collectively to ensure transparency, high-availability and speed.
-Some participants will take part in a recording which artifacts exists and write and immutable history.
+Some participants will take part in recording which artifacts exists and write and immutable history.

 ## Core Components